 Catch up with Europeana 2020

-Europeana 2020: Crisis, Change and Culture was held over three action packed days earlier this month, with over 70 speakers covering 50+ sessions and over 900 cultural heritage professionals joining from across the globe.
+Europeana 2020: Crisis, Change and Culture was held over three action packed days, with over 70 speakers covering 50+ sessions and over 900 cultural heritage professionals joining from across the globe.
 Read on for a recap of Europeana 2020 and to find out how to rewatch the sessions.

 First things first: we’d like to thank everyone who made Europeana 2020 such a success, from those of you who took up the challenge and created interesting, inspiring and challenging sessions to those of you who gave up your time and expertise to attend and take part.
 We estimate over 900 people attended and we would like to extend a heartfelt thank you to you all.